Seattle

 How much does a cremation cost in Seattle?

-Cremation cost is generally more difficult to quote as it is dependent on the type of cremation service you opt for.
-Whether you opt for a cremation with a traditional service or a direct cremation without a service.
+Cremation cost is generally more difficult to quote as it is dependent on the type of cremation service you opt for, whether you opt for a traditional service or a direct cremation without a service.

 Cremation is a cheaper alternative to a traditional funeral, but a cremation with a memorial service will still cost upwards of $3,000, with an average cost of around $5,609 in the Seattle area.